Aldi Tops List Of Top 10 UK Brands

 In some ways, Netflix is more than a brand – it’s a home media revolution.
 TV shows have never been more addictive, and new shows like “House of Cards” and “Orange is the New Black” have gained popularity.

-Revenues in 2014 continued to grow, and the brand have every reason to expect the success to continue with a sound business strategy and value proposition to support the brand.
+Revenues continued to grow, and the brand have every reason to expect the success to continue with a sound business strategy and value proposition to support the brand.

 Marks & Spencer